 Skilled Assistance With Paternity Issues In Pennsylvania

-In Pennsylvania, a father may not be able to sue for custody of a child as a biological parent without first establishing paternity.
+In Pennsylvania, a father cannot sue for custody of a child as a biological parent without first establishing paternity.
 If this issue does not receive immediate attention, it can serve to delay a father’s access to his child.
 Failure to establish paternity can also delay a parent’s ability to seek child support on behalf of a child.

 If you are seeking financial support for your child or you wish to establish custody or visitation rights, Purdy Law Office, LLC, in the Lemoyne area, can help you.